openobserve/website4/content/blog/posts/launching-zincobserve.md

 title: Launching Zincobserve
 seoTitle: Launching Zincobserve
 description: "ZincObserve’ is an open source, cloud native observability platform that provides ~140x (YMMV.
 Could be higher or lower based on data entropy) lower storage costs compared to Elasticsearch.
 Use cases include real-life log data, significantly reduces operational costs, and improves ease of use.
 It can scale to petabytes of data, is highly performant, and allows you to sleep better at night 😴.
 If you are looking for an observability tool for logs, metrics, and traces, take a look at ZincObserve and how its approach towards observability could help you build better software and save money on observability costs."
-img: img/feature.svg
+img: img/homepage/hero1.png
 alt: Zincobserve
-slug: zincobserve
+slug: launching-zincobserve
 author: prabhat
-publishDate: 2023-04-10
+publishDate: 2023-04-27
 categories:
   - Category 1
   - Category 2